lyra/plugin-modifiedshop/README.md

 PayZen for modified eCommerce Shopsoftware is an open source plugin that links e-commerce websites based on WordPress modified eCommerce Shopsoftware to PayZen secured payment gateway developped by [Lyra Network](https://www.lyra-network.com/).

-We will put the plugin source code in this repository shortly.

 # Installation & Upgrade

 Coming soon.